Scottish Reformation: Second Reformation crisis (1567)

 When her husband Francis II died in 1560, Mary, now 19, elected to return to Scotland to take up the government.
 She gained an agreement that she would be the only person to partake legally in Catholic services and did not attempt to re-impose Catholicism on her subjects, thus angering the chief Catholic nobles.
 Her six-year personal reign was marred by a series of crises, largely caused by the intrigues and rivalries of the leading nobles.
 The murder of her secretary, David Riccio, was followed by that of her unpopular second husband Lord Darnley, father of her infant son, and her abduction by, and marriage to, the Earl of Bothwell, who was implicated in Darnley's murder.
 Opposition to Bothwell led to the formation of a coalition of nobles, who styled themselves as the Confederate Lords.
 Michael Lynch describes the events of 1567 as "second Reformation crisis".
 Mary and Bothwell confronted the Lords at Carberry Hill on 15 June 1567, but their forces melted away.
-He fled and she was imprisoned in Loch Leven Castle.
-Ten days after the confrontation at Carbury Hill, the General Assembly met in Edinburgh with the aim of rooting out "superstition and idolatry".
+He fled and she was imprisoned in Lochleven Castle.
+Ten days after the confrontation at Carberry Hill, the General Assembly met in Edinburgh with the aim of rooting out "superstition and idolatry".
 The Reformation settlement of 1567 was much more firmly Calvinist than that of 1560.
 The Assembly set out a programme of reform that included the ratification of the legislation of 1560, better provision of the ministry, new resources and manpower for the parishes, a purge of the teachers in the universities and schools, and a closer relationship with parliament.
 A parliament was called in December, which allowed the acts passed by the Reformation Parliament to be ratified.
 The subsequent religious settlement would be worked out over the 1570s against a background of civil war and unstable regencies.